-The Interdisciplinary Honors Program consists of a sequence of three six-credit, two-semester seminars.
+The Interdisciplinary Honors Program consists of a sequence of three six-credit. two-semester seminars.
 In addition, Honors students take IDHP 210-220: Writing in the Disciplines I-II, in the fall and spring semesters of their first year.
+Should courses required for completing a student's major conflict with IDHP requirements, an alternative plan for fulfilling the goals and requirements of the Honors Program will be arranged; in rare cases, students may need to take courses in summer or semesters winter at extra expense.
+IDHP Scholarships are intended in part to help offset such possible expenses.